 Do you often wonder about the environmental impact of your clothes?
 In this post, I’m going to talk about fabrics as one of the sustainability aspect when it comes to clothing materials.
-Only natural fabrics this time, as there are plenty of man – made, sustainable fabrics are now also available but they are not so commonly available.
+Only natural and vegan fabrics this time, as there are plenty of man – made, sustainable fabrics are now also available but they are not so commonly available.
 (Also as I write, probably even more is being designed.)
 But let’s stick to designed by natural and vegan materials right now.

 Many natural fabrics have been around for centuries and they are still being used, although now production is done with modern technologies.